Pistons vs. 76ers Player Props Betting Odds

 |3PM

-- Cunningham averages 2.0 made three-pointers, which is less than his over/under on Wednesday (2.5).
+- Cunningham has made 2.0 three-pointers per game, which is more than his over/under on Friday (1.5).

 Get Cunningham gear at Fanatics!